Davideshio/Printf/README.md

-project for printf partner 1 davideshio
+Team project done by David